Ymne22/Cel-Shading-Shader-for-Unity-BRP/README.md

 ## Compatibility

-- Unity 6 (Built-in Render Pipeline)
+- ✅ Unity 6 (Built-in Render Pipeline)
-- Not tested on URP/HDRP
+- ⚠️ Not compatible with URP or HDRP.
-- Designed for forward rendering, but can be used on deferred rendering
+- 💡 Optimized for Forward Rendering, compatible with Deferred

 ## License